Child Care Service Referral Process for Stage II

 Employed Off-aid

-• Is discontinued from cash aid, and
+- Is discontinued from cash aid, and

-• Is employed (part/full-time), and
+- Is employed (part/full-time), and

-• Needs child care assistance.
+- Needs child care assistance.

 Educational/Vocational Training

-• Complete the SCD 1776 online and email it to SCChild located in the SSA Global Outlook address,
+- Complete the SCD 1776 online and email it to SCChild located in the SSA Global Outlook address,

 Employed and On Cash Aid

-• Retain the case file.
+- Retain the case file

-On Aid and No Longer Employed: APPs will continue to pay child care for on-aid clients when the client loses their employed status.
+APPs will continue to pay for child care for on-aid clients when the client loses their employment.
 Communication between CWES and APPs’ staff is essential.
-CWES staff must ensure the client is participating in an approved welfare-to-work activity, meeting the hours of participation, and that appropriate supportive services including child care are made available to the client.
-The APPs are responsible to continue the child care services to support participation in the assigned welfare-to-work activity(ies).
+CWES staff must ensure the client is participating in an approved WTW activity, meeting the hours of participation, and that appropriate supportive services including child care are made available to the client.
+The APPs are responsible to continue the child care services to support participation in the assigned WTW activity(ies).

 The process below is applicable when on-aid clients who were enrolled by the APPs into the Stage II child care program lose their employment status: